andrew/ultimate-awesome/README.md

 - [Awesome_Think_With_Images](https://github.com/zhaochen0110/Awesome_Think_With_Images) - Resources and paper list for "Thinking with Images for LVLMs".
 This repository accompanies our survey on how LVLMs can leverage visual information for complex reasoning, planning, and generation.
 - [Awesome-Embodied-AI-Job](https://github.com/StarCycle/Awesome-Embodied-AI-Job) - Lumina Robotics Talent Call | Lumina社区具身智能招贤榜 | A list for Embodied AI / Robotics Jobs (PhD, RA, intern, full-time, etc .
 - [awesome-robotics](https://github.com/ahundt/awesome-robotics) - A curated list of awesome links and software libraries that are useful for robots.
-- [awesome-plotters](https://github.com/beardicus/awesome-plotters) - A curated list of code and resources for computer-controlled drawing machines and other visual art robots.
 - [Awesome-person-re-identification](https://github.com/bismex/Awesome-person-re-identification) - Awesome Person Re-identification.
 - [awesome-cafe](https://github.com/utilForever/awesome-cafe) - ☕ 모각코하기 좋은 국내 카페 리스트.
 - [Awesome-System2-Reasoning-LLM](https://github.com/zzli2022/Awesome-System2-Reasoning-LLM) - Latest Advances on System-2 Reasoning.
 - [awesome-learning](https://github.com/Lets-DevOps/awesome-learning) - A curated list for DevOps learning resources.
 Join the slack channel to discuss more.
+- [awesome-bitcoin](https://github.com/igorbarinov/awesome-bitcoin) - A curated list of bitcoin services and tools for software developers.
 - [FOSS-for-Dev](https://github.com/tvvocold/FOSS-for-Dev) - A hub of Free and open-source software for developers.
-- [awesome-bitcoin](https://github.com/igorbarinov/awesome-bitcoin) - A curated list of bitcoin services and tools for software developers.
 - [awesome-earthobservation-code](https://github.com/acgeospatial/awesome-earthobservation-code) - A curated list of awesome tools, tutorials, code, projects, links, stuff about Earth Observation, Geospatial Satellite Imagery.
 - [awesome-text-summarization](https://github.com/icoxfog417/awesome-text-summarization) - The guide to tackle with the Text Summarization.
 - [awesome-contrastive-self-supervised-learning](https://github.com/asheeshcric/awesome-contrastive-self-supervised-learning) - A comprehensive list of awesome contrastive self-supervised learning papers.